Get Started – 2018

-Your next steps as an ENTRANT will be:
+After pre-registering you (and your teammate, if any), your next steps as an ENTRANT will be:

 - STEP 3.
 Develop your idea, script and storyboard.
-Research video topics and see our China Primer for more ideas

 - STEP 4: Shoot & edit your video.
 Get royalty free music & other tips here.

 - STEP 5: Register for Vimeo, upload your video there in HD (takes 30+ mins), well BEFORE the 11:59pm PST deadline.

 - STEP 6: Complete our Youth Voices Submission Form that goes with your video.

 *All eligible entries must be uploaded & received by 11:59pm Pacific Time on February 28, 2018*